 a.
 The request must in writing and must be delivered to the Executive Assistant of the Commission or, in the absence of an Executive Assistant, to the President of the Commission within thirty (30) days of the date of the action by the Neighborhood Council to remove the Board member.

 b.
 The request must state the basis for the review.
 The request shall not cite or present any evidence not considered by the Neighborhood Council but must address only procedural deficiencies.
+If the Commission determines the request for review raises sufficient questions regarding procedural deficiencies and agrees to hear the review, it will be placed on the agenda of a regular or special meeting of the Commission within sixty (60) days of receipt of the request for review.

 c.
-If the Commission determines the request for review raises sufficient questions regarding procedural deficiencies and agrees to hear the review, it will be placed on the agenda of a regular or special meeting of the Commission within sixty (60) days of receipt of the request for review.
+At the review the Commission will determine if the facts as presented support the removal motion and if the procedures set out in this policy were correctly applied.

 d.
-At the review the Commission will determine if the facts as presented support the removal motion and if the procedures set out in this policy were correctly applied.
+If the Commission determines that there were either factual or procedural deficiencies, the Commission may either reinstate the Board member or return the matter to the Neighborhood Council for further consideration.

 e.
-If the Commission determines that there were either factual or procedural deficiencies, the Commission may either reinstate the Board member or return the matter to the Neighborhood Council for further consideration.
+If the Commission returns the matter for further consideration and the Neighborhood Council does not act within sixty (60) days of the Commission’s decision the Board member will be considered reinstated.

 f.
-If the Commission returns the matter for further consideration and the Neighborhood Council does not act within sixty (60) days of the Commission’s decision the Board member will be considered reinstated.
+During the period of appeal the Board member shall not be counted as part of the Board for any quorum and shall not participate in any Board actions.

 g.
-During the period of appeal the Board member shall not be counted as part of the Board for any quorum and shall not participate in any Board actions.

-h.
 If the matter is returned to the Neighborhood Council for further consideration the Board member shall not be counted as part of the Board for any quorum and shall not participate in any Board actions until the Board takes action as requested by the Commission or until the expiration of the sixty (60) day time period.

 9. This policy is not intended to restrict or eliminate a Neighborhood Council’s ability to remove or render ineligible to serve, Board members who fail to attend meetings, join committees, maintain their stakeholder status, or perform other duties as may be described in the Neighborhood Council’s bylaws and/or standing rules.
 Nor is it intended to limit a Neighborhood Councils ability to remove committee chairs or committee members according to the Neighborhood Council’s bylaws and/or standing rules.

-.

 Section 10: Resignation

-A Board member may resign from the Board for any reason by submitting written notice of resignation, and the position shall then be deemed vacant.
-Any member of the Board who ceases to be a Stakeholder is required to submit his or her resignation to the Board for discussion and action at a Board meeting.
-Removal of the Board member requires a majority of the attending Board members.
-The Board, in consultation with the City Attorney, shall decide when a member ceases to be a Stakeholder.
+Any member of the Board who ceases to be a Stakeholder is required to submit their resignation to an Executive Committee member and should include the Secretary.
+The position shall then be deemed vacant.
+If the Stakeholder status of a Board Member is challenged, then the Department will contact the board member, verify the Stakeholder status using its procedure.

-Section 11: Outreach
+Section 11: Community Outreach

-The Board shall direct that a system of outreach be instituted to inform Stakeholders as to the existence and activities of the HUNC, including its Board elections, to find future leaders of the HUNC, and to encourage all Stakeholders to seek leadership positions within the Board.
+The Board shall institute a system of outreach to inform Stakeholders as to HUNC’s existence and activities including its Board elections, to find future leaders of the HUNC, and to encourage all Stakeholders to seek leadership positions within the Board.

+HUNC shall have a standing Outreach Committee, which will report its activities and recommendations to the Board monthly at the HUNC meeting.

-The Board, to the best of its ability, should maintain a web site presence to disseminate information to Council Stakeholders and others interested in the HUNC.
+The Board, to the best of its ability, should maintain a web site presence to disseminate information to Stakeholders and others interested in HUNC.

+The Board shall create a plan to solicit participation from Stakeholders which may include, for example, the creation of flyers, postcards, pamphlets and other related materials.
+It may also include regularly scheduled email blasts to various organizations and/or social media sites.